 Process

-If dissolution of the auxiliary organization is contemplated, the auxiliary organization’s governing board should work with the campus president and chancellor’s office to identify an appropriate successor organization.
+If dissolution of the auxiliary organization is contemplated, the auxiliary organization’s governing board should work with the university president and chancellor’s office to identify an appropriate successor organization.
 The following procedure provides a framework for the dissolution of a CSU auxiliary organization.
-Any auxiliary organization contemplating dissolution shall follow this process or a modified process approved by the campus president in consultation with the office of the chancellor and the CSU office of general counsel.
+Any auxiliary organization contemplating dissolution shall follow this process or a modified process approved by the university president in consultation with the office of the chancellor and the CSU office of general counsel.

 A merger is considered an act of dissolution for purposes of these requirements.